What is a Cost Segregation Study?

 Once that step is completed, the cost segregation study will include the following steps:

 - Accumulation of all appropriate documentation such as construction drawings, purchase agreements, appraisals and building plans.

 - A site visit to determine the accuracy of the building plans and to identify those building components that qualify for a shorter recovery periods.
 This is documented through measurements, pictures, and field notes.

-- We then use specialized engineering software that integrates your building plans and allows us to calculate the measurements and counts of all your building components.
+- We then use specialized engineering software that integrates the plans of the building and calculates the measurements and counts of all building components.

 - This information is downloaded into proprietary software that is then used for pricing and assigning of the appropriate recovery periods.

-- The study process is completed by a thorough review and documentation of the tax law that allows you to assign a building component to a shorter recovery period.
+- The study process is completed by a thorough review and documentation of the tax law that allows taxpayers to assign a building component to a shorter recovery period.

-If the study is being done on a property that you had constructed or purchased in a prior year, we also work with your CPA to provide them the appropriate information to file IRS Form 3115 (Change of Accounting Method).
+If the study is being done on a property that was constructed or purchased in a prior year, we will provide the appropriate information to file IRS Form 3115 (Change of Accounting Method).

 Why Choose Veracity?